Fault-Utilities/TusDino-Chrome-Dino-Mod-Menu/README.md

 **By Lapide**

 # TusDino 0.15.1
 TusDino is the most advanced userscript chrome dino cheat with over 40+ cheats and that works on almost any dino game website.
 It was created as a fun project.
-I'll probably work on it whenever I feel like it. **The code is opensource!
-Meaning you can take whatever you wan't from it.**
+I'll probably work on it whenever I feel like it.

 # This person stole the cheat: https://github.com/NoahNinja100/exploits/tree/main/dinogame